JohnGilb/SailwindVirtualCrew/README.md

 - Can repair ships with Oakum
 - Add "harden/ease" buttons to dual-sheet sails (Squares, jibs) for fine adjustment
 - Can unmoor from the dock
+- Should only clean if you have brooms

 #### Pilot